The SolutionSet class stores the result of solving a

 problemThe

-Problemobject used to generate the full solution set.solutionA named
+Problemobject used to generate the solution set.solutionA named

-listcontaining the core multi-run outputs, typically includingdesign,runs, andsolutions.summaryA named
+listcontaining the core solving outputs, typically includingdesign,runs, and internally stored run-level solutions.summaryA named

 listcontaining user-facing summaries associated with the solution set.diagnosticsA named